Bojan Jambrošić

 Bojan Jambrošić (born 28 September 1985, in Čakovec, SFR Yugoslavia), is a Croatian pop singer who in 2009 won the first season of talent show Hrvatska traži zvijezdu, the Croatian version of Idol series.
 After his win, he was signed to Dallas Records.
 The same year, he released his debut album Bolji od ljubavi.
-He also took a part in season 5 of Ples sa zvijezdama, the Croatian version of Dancing with the Stars aired on HRT1.
+He also took part in season 5 of Ples sa zvijezdama, the Croatian version of Dancing with the Stars aired on HRT1.
 His partner was Martina Bastić.
-They finished third overall in 8 dancing couples.
+They finished third overall out of eight dancing couples.
 He sang the theme song for TV series Ruža vjetrova, until the show stopped using it in the 160th episode of season 1.

 Beginnings

 Bojan Jambrošić started to sing while just 10 years old at a children's festival in his hometown Čakovec, later singing at music competitions like MEF (Čakovec), Darfest (Daruvar), Bonofest (Vukovar), Centrum Mundi (Ludbreg) and others.
 Then he joined a pop rock band composition Larva, that gained some fame through the song "Nebo", winning a music competition.
 His music genres included pop, rock, spiritual music and even opera (notably singing with Evelin Novak).